 The Catherine Wheel was David Byrne‘s first solo album, recorded while the Talking Heads were officially on hiatus.
 The soundtrack for a Twyla Tharp ballet, it stands as exhibit three of Byrne’s 1980-81 hat trick of zeitgeist defining genius (something he still hasn’t topped).
 The first two were collaborations with Brian Eno (the Talking Heads album Remain In Light, and then My Life In The Bush Of Ghosts) but Catherine Wheel was Mr. Byrne going it alone in the production/writing department.
 Eggs In A Briar Patch (and really the whole sweep of Dinosaur, The Red House, Weezing, Eggs in a Briar Patch and Poison) gets the nod here because of how effectively the convoluted path between song and atmosphere gets traversed, and all the cool mysteries thus uncovered.

 “Fear of Music is the Talking Heads album that finally turned me from outside appreciator to full-on fan, because holy sh**! what a great album! every second of it.
 With Heaven speaking of a bar where nothing ever happens, and passionately so.
-Call it ironic, I guess, though I’d be lying if I said I’ve never known the special hell inherent in non-stop fun and games.”
+Call it ironic, I guess, though I’d be lying if I said I’ve never known the special hell inherent in non-stop fun and games.
+At which point all I could ever need or desire is nothing at all.”
 (Philip Random)